hitem/CleanBot/README.md

     chmod 755 /path/to/your/cleaner_state.json
     ```

-5. Create a systemd service file to run the bot:
+5. Create a systemd service file to run the bot: (this will autostart the bot after server restart or downtime)

     ```sh
     sudo touch /etc/systemd/system/discord-cleaner-bot.service